vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/08_vihita-vyavasthAna-paddhatiH.md

 <details><summary>English</summary>

 17-18.
-Of these, injury and other detrimental karmas (apaya), building temple and other kamyakarmas (perform- ed for some particular object and with a view to future frui- tion, Sankhya and other expedient karmas (upaya) and also Chandrayana and other expiatory karmas (prāyaschitta)– all these, one shall not, at any time practice.
+Of these, injury and other detrimental karmas (apaya), building temple and other kamyakarmas (performed for some particular object and with a view to future fruition, Sankhya and other expedient karmas (upaya) and also Chandrayana and other expiatory karmas (prāyaschitta)– all these, one shall not, at any time practice.
 </details>